Garfunkel and Oates: 2007–2010: Formation and YouTube

 Riki Lindhome and Kate Micucci went to the same music camp in upstate Pennsylvania when both of them were in fifth grade, but were unaware of each other at the time.
 Both began playing music from a young age, with Lindhome starting the flute at nine years old, and Micucci learning to play piano at four years old.
 Micucci learned to play ukulele while working at a pineapple plant in Hawaii after graduating from college.
 Years later, both of them separately moved to Los Angeles, with Lindhome pursuing an acting career and Micucci coming after college with plans to design puppets.
 They met each other again in the lobby at the Upright Citizens Brigade Theatre in Los Angeles during a Doug Benson show, where the two were both "on bad dates" and recognized each other from commercial auditions.
 Lindhome and Micucci soon became close friends and started writing comedy songs together.

 The two began performing as Garfunkel and Oates in 2007.
 The duo's name was inspired by Lindhome seeing Hall & Oates perform at the Hollywood Bowl and noticing that Hall would get his own closeups, while Oates was only filmed with the rest of the band, and thinking about the "silver-medalists" of other bands.
 Garfunkel and Oates was formed when they started working together to adapt Imaginary Larry (2009), a short film written by Lindhome during the 2007–08 Writers Guild of America strike, into a musical.

 Lindhome posted a video of the duo performing to YouTube in 2007 for her friends and family to watch, which soon appeared on the website's home page.
 After their song "Fuck You" became popular on YouTube in 2009, Garfunkel and Oates earned a large following online and decided to start performing professionally.
 In early 2009, they started the Garfunkel and Oates Hour, a monthly live show that became popular at the Upright Citizens Brigade Theater.
-They gained more attention after Micucci appeared and performed a Garfunkel and Oates song on Scrubs in 2009.
+They gained more attention after Micucci appeared and performed "Screw You" (a censored version of "Fuck You") on Scrubs in 2009.
 In December 2009, Garfunkel and Oates performed on The Jay Leno Show.
 Also in 2009, the duo performed as an opening act for John Oates.
 They performed their song "Pregnant Women are Smug" on The Tonight Show with Jay Leno in March 2010, and were featured on Childish Gambino's song "These Girls" from his mixtape Culdesac, released in July 2010.